gregscharf/RTFM-Redox/README.md

 ## Currently Working On
 - 'set' command for variable replacement when selecting a command that has placeholders for LHOST, LPORT, etc.
 - In 'info' show variables that need to be set and if they are set display their current value.
-- Need to do some sed magic on the database build files to make variable names consistent and then rebuild the database.
+- I'm just going to update and edit the database through my own usage of the tool because I'm not interested in doing data entry.

 ## To Add
 - [ ] Set variables in the CLI to automatically replace placeholders in commands for things like Remote Host, Local Host, Local Port, etc similar to msfconsole.